-School Safety Plan
+School Safety Plan (School Year 2020-2021)

-As mentioned in section two, Monte Bella Elementary has always operated under that notion of student safety first.
+Monte Bella Elementary operates under that notion of student safety first.
 We have formulated a Safety Committee that consists of the school site administration, seven teachers, four parents, two campus supervisors, our lead custodian, our lead food service clerk, and one front office secretary.
 This group updates our school safety plan on a yearly basis and we take it to the School Site Council every January to get approved.

 The safety plan also places a huge emphasis on the Positive Behavior Intervention and Supports (PBIS) program.
-Everything from Ingress to Egress, walking to the cafeteria and library, field trips, etc., we have an established code of conduct core value expectations.
-These core values are being Respectful, Responsible, and Ready.
+The core values from our PBIS matrix are to be Respectful, Responsible, and Ready.
 We call this being a 3R Scholar.
-Along with PBIS, we also take not only our safety team but all of our teaching staff and we train them in the Olweus Anti-Bullying program.
-This program has really taken off for us and our parents really love the notion that we have brought in this program.
+We train all employee and student stakeholders in our school initiatives which are the Olweus Anti-Bullying program, Restorative Justice, and Mindfulness.

 In addition to these programs, we have also implemented the Playworks curriculum for organized "play" during recesses.
 This has brought down our negative student behavior issues completely.
-Lastly, we also have a flip chart that we have created for all staff on different type of emergency situations that may arise and how staff should conduct themselves in the case of these unforeseen events.
+Lastly, we also have a flip chart that we have created for all staff on the different types of emergency situations that may arise and how staff should conduct themselves in the case of these unforeseen events.
 Every month we practice a fire drill and in October and in the spring, we practice an earthquake drill.
 These drills are recorded on a chart in the main office that is placed for public display.

-Suspensions and Expulsions for the School 2016-17 2017-18 2018-19

-Suspensions Rate 2.5 0.6 1.5

-Expulsions Rate 0.0 0.0 0.0
+The latter part of the year, after March 13th of 2020 included remote instruction and in-person activities ceased on campus.

-Suspensions and Expulsions for the District 2016-17 2017-18 2018-19
+Suspensions and Expulsions

+(data collected between July through June, each full school year respectively)

+Rate School 2017-18 School 2018-19 District 2017-18 District 2018-19 State 2017-18 State 2018-19

-Suspensions Rate 0.5 1.5 1.1
+Suspensions 0.6 1.5 1.5 1.1 3.5 3.5

-Expulsions Rate 0.0 0.0 0.0
+Expulsions 0.0 0.0 0.0 0.0 0.1 0.1